 Mandatory Distributions.
-Ensuring the accuracy and timeliness of all mandatory distributions of gaming revenues in accordance with the schedules set forth in Article VIII of this Ordinance.
+Ensuring the accuracy and timeliness of all mandatory distributions of gaming revenues in accordance with the schedules set forth in Article VII of this Ordinance.

 Corrective Action Plans.
-In the event that any mandatory distribution or reporting requirements are not met in accordance with the provisions of this Ordinance, then the General Manager shall submit to the Tribal Council a comprehensive Corrective Action Plan which, at a minimum:
+In the event that any mandatory distribution or reporting requirements are not met in accordance with the provisions of this Ordinance, then the General Manager shall submit to the Oversight Task Force, with copies to the Ogema and Tribal Council, a comprehensive Corrective Action Plan which, at a minimum:

 identifies with specificity the individual(s) responsible for the Gaming Enterprise’s failure to comply with the provisions of this Ordinance;